hdng/clonevol/README.md

 Join <a href="https://groups.google.com/forum/#!forum/clonevol">clonEvol mailing list</a> for annoucements, feature requests, Q/A, etc.

 The following figure demonstrates the reanalysis of a relapse acute myeloid leukemia case (AML1) published in Ding et al., Nature (2012).
-Top panel shows the original published fishplot, and the bottom panel shows automated visualizations from ClonEvol.
+Top panel shows the original published fishplot, and the bottom panel shows the model inferred and visualized by ClonEvol.

 ![](images/fig1-AML1.jpg)
 **Fig. 1.
 ClonEvol reanalysis of AML1 (a) Original model, represented by a fishplot (b-f) Matching model predicted and visualized by ClonEvol.**